-We provide the following vaccinations, treatments and services to all animals (assuming they are old enough to receive them):
+We provide the following vaccinations, treatments, and services to dogs and cats who are old enough to receive them: